beyarkay/masters-thesis/src/02_background.md

 Artificial Neural Networks (ANNs) are a form of machine learning that started with the development of the perceptron by
 \cite{whitePrinciplesNeurodynamicsPerceptrons1963}, which itself was inspired by work done by \cite{warrens.mccullochLogicalCalculusIdeas1944}.

-It was not until the backpropagation algorithm was introduced by
+The backpropogation algorithm (essential for the efficient parameter estimation of an ANN) derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by
+\cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970} (published in
+English as \citealt{linnainmaaTaylorExpansionAccumulated1976}).

+Paul Werbos laid the theoretical foundation for backpropagation based on Linnainmaa's work during Werbos' PhD thesis
+\citep{werbosRegressionNewTools1974}.
+He experienced repeated difficulty in publishing the work\footnote{\cite{werbosRootsBackpropagationOrdered1994}}
+until \citep{werbosApplicationsAdvancesNonlinear1982}.

+\cite{rumelhartLearningRepresentationsBackpropagating1986} later demonstrated
+the practical applications of backpropogation for training artificial neural networks.
+Werbos reported that he "[was] not accusing anyone of plagiarism"
+\citep[p\.251]{rodriguezHistoricalSociologyNeural1991} but nonetheless that he did "believe that the idea did spread from me to the relevant places".
+Rumelhart firmly denied any knowledge of Werbos' work or that it had any influence on his 1986 paper, and that "As far as I know his work was entirely hidden, and nobody knew about it"\citep[p\.252]{rodriguezHistoricalSociologyNeural1991}.

-\cite{rumelhartLearningRepresentationsBackpropagating1986} that multiple layers of perceptrons could be stacked and their weights efficiently trained.
-This renewed interest in neural networks as a field of research.
+Regardless of the pedigree of backpropogation, its development renewed interest in neural networks as a field of research.
 Different means of arranging perceptrons to better solve different problems have been introduced, such as the Long Short-Term Memory network for sequence learning (introduced in
 \citealt{hochreiterLongShortTermMemory1997}) or the convolutional neural network for image processing (introduced in
 \citealt{lecunGradientbasedLearningApplied1998}).

 This section will first describe the perceptron in subsection